ShivamB25/cid-html-canvas-maker/README.md

 # Canvas Image Uploader

-A modern web application for uploading images, displaying them on HTML Canvas, and generating shareable links.
-Built with Next.js 14, Vercel Blob Storage, and PostgreSQL.
+A lightweight web application for uploading images, displaying them on HTML Canvas, and generating temporary shareable links.
+Built with Next.js 14 and Vercel Blob Storage.

 ## Features

 - 🖼️ **Drag & Drop Upload** - Upload JPG, PNG, and WebP images with ease
 - 🎨 **HTML5 Canvas Display** - Images are rendered on HTML Canvas for optimal performance
 - 🔗 **Shareable Links** - Generate short, unique URLs for each uploaded image
-- 📊 **View Tracking** - Track how many times each image has been viewed
+- 📊 **View Tracking** - Track how many times each image has been viewed (session-based)
 - 🌙 **Dark Mode Support** - Automatic dark/light theme based on user preference
+- ⚡ **Lightweight** - In-memory storage, no database required
-- ⚡ **Fast & Scalable** - Powered by Vercel Blob Storage and PostgreSQL
+- 🚀 **Fast** - Powered by Vercel Blob Storage

 ## Tech Stack